-ALICE and MICHAEL meet at Yves and she tells him about her visit with Cassie; how her fantasy of how it would go was dashed by Cassie's non-response to her.
-She got really upset and called Sharon to come from the main house because she thought Cassie might open up more, but in hindsight, it was a mistake.
-There were times when Alice almost blew her top, but she didn't want to give the Newmans ammunition to use against her.
-Michael tells her that she did a good job but this was only the first visit and advises her not to call Sharon the next time, no matter how bad she perceived the situation to be.
+Alice and Michael met at Yves, and she told him about her visit with Cassie and how her fantasy of how it would go had been dashed by Cassie's non-response to her.
+She had gotten really upset and had called Sharon in from the main house because she'd thought Cassie might open up more, but in hindsight, it had been a mistake.
+There were times when Alice had almost blown her top, but she hadn't wanted to give the Newmans ammunition to use against her.
+Michael told her that she had done a good job, but it was only the first visit, and he advised her not to call Sharon the next time, no matter how bad she perceived the situation to be.

 #6614, Directed by Kathryn Foster

 Nick and Sharon spoke privately while Cassie and Noah were with Miguel.
 When Nick told her what Al wanted, she was excited but questioned whether or not Nick was willing to pay Al. Nick stated that Cassie was his daughter, too.
 Sharon immediately brightened and couldn't wait to call Christine with their great news.
 Sharon didn't like having to pay Al but felt that sometimes people needed to do things that they didn't like for the greater good.
 Nick moved to call Christine, and relief flooded Sharon.

 Christine and Paul discussed Paul's visit to Mary.
 Paul explained that his mother no longer saw Charlie in the same way and remarked that it would be a shame to lose what they had once shared.
 Christine divulged the information she had gleaned from Ann Corriner, and even though the legal documents for Cassie's adoption were in order, she wondered if there was a loophole in the underhanded way Raymond Becker had handled Alice's presentation to Social Services.
 Lynne interrupted with an urgent message -- Christine and Paul were needed at the Newman ranch.